S.A.F.E represents an infection control goal that Autumna believes providers of elderly care are achieving and should be able to promote.

-Firstly, at the moment, only care providers with a premium profile on Autumna can display the S.A.F.E. badge.
-This situation may well change in the future as the S.A.F.E. accreditation develops and more companies partner with Autumna to provide independent 3rd party validation.
+Firstly, at the moment, only care providers with a premium profile on Autumna can display the S.A.F.E badge.
+This situation may well change in the future as the S.A.F.E certification develops and more companies partner with Autumna to provide independent 3rd party validation.

 Our mission at Autumna has always been to enable families, who are looking for elderly care for their loved ones, to make the right choices.
 This means the information they need has to be displayed in an easy-to-navigate, easy-to-compare way.

-Families looking for elderly care need to be able to filter their searches by the things that matter to them.
+Families looking for elder care need to be able to filter their searches by the things that matter to them.

 Too often, the information that people have needed to make the right choices on later life care, has been hidden, or at the very least, published in a way that has made it difficult to find and to compare.

-During the COVID crisis the one question everyone looking for elderly care asked was:
+During the COVID crisis the one question everyone looking for elder care asked was: